Human Amyotrophic Lateral Sclerosis iPSC Model

 Human iPSC Derived Spinal Motor Neuron Cells with SOD1, and C9ORF72 Mutation, and Healthy Control Neuronal Activity

 We present the neuronal activity for the three human spinal motor neuron cell lines cultivated on microelectrode arrays.
-These motor neurons form spontaneous activity patterns, see here.
+These motor neurons form spontaneous activity patterns, see neural stem cells.

 Both mutated cell lines with the SOD1 and the C9ORF72 mutation reveal disturbed excitatory-inhibitory balance, E/I balance.
 In particular, iPSC derived motoneuron cultures with a SOD1, or a C9ORF72 mutation shows a hyper-excitation in comparison to the healthy control as described above.